VanyaKo/Compiler_Construction/tests/README.md

 end
 ```

-TODO: to String method for Integer/Real/Boolean

 ```
 // IO classes
 class CharInput is
-    method avaliable() : Integer; // returns the number of items avaliable to read from the buffer method readChar() : Integer; // reads an item, blocks until is available method readLine() : Array[Integer]; // returns only Integer values that are valid unicode character codes, blocks until is available method read(n : Integer) : Array[Integer]; // read n next characters end
+    // (not impl) method avaliable() : Integer; // returns the number of items avaliable to read from the buffer method readChar() : Integer; // reads an item, blocks until is available method readLine() : Array[Integer]; // returns only Integer values that are valid unicode character codes, blocks until is available method read(n : Integer) : Array[Integer]; // read n next characters end

 class CharOutput is
-    method avaliable() : Integer; // returns the number of items avaliable to write (usually the remaining size of the reciever's buffer), use for congestion control method writeChar(e: Integer); // writes an item, blocks until is avaliable method write(s: Array[Integer]); // forwards only Inetgers that are valid unicode character codes, otherwise the consumed element is ignored, blocks until is avaliable method writeLine(s: Array[Integer]);
+    // (not impl) method avaliable() : Integer; // returns the number of items avaliable to write (usually the remaining size of the reciever's buffer), use for congestion control method writeChar(e: Integer); // writes an item, blocks until is avaliable method write(s: Array[Integer]); // forwards only Inetgers that are valid unicode character codes, otherwise the consumed element is ignored, blocks until is avaliable method writeLine(s: Array[Integer]);
 end

-class StdIn extends CharInput is end

-class StdOut extends CharOutput is end
 ```

 ```
 // Class for managing exit code class EntryPoint is
-    method main(stdin: StdIn, stdout: StdOut, stderr: StdOut, args: Array[Array[Integer]]) : Integer;
+    method main(stdin: CharInput, stdout: CharOutput, args: Array[Array[Integer]]) : Integer;
 end
 ```